syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px" width="100px">Solution
 </th>
 <td>The Blink HTML converter has support for setting the temporary path.
 Using the <i>TempPath</i> property, you can set any folder path that has read/write/execute permission.
 Then, the converter uses this path for creating temporary files.
-Refer to the following code snippet to set temp folder.
-<br><br/>
-{% highlight c# tabtitle="C#" %}

-BlinkConverterSettings settings = new BlinkConverterSettings();
-settings.TempPath = "D://MyProject//bin";

-{% endhighlight %}
 </td>
 </tr>